ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 </table>

-The variable refers to “Tipo de Vivienda” (Housing Type) and contains twelve numeric values that mean:
+The variable refers to “Tipo de Vivienda” (Housing Type) and contains ten numeric values that mean:

 <table>
 <colgroup>